 As a general rule, I don’t do cutesy.
 I don’t bake that often.
 My cookies tend to be more delicious layers of flavors than creativity decorated creations.
-Heck, most says I say no to dessert all together.
+Heck, most days I say no to dessert altogether.

 It’s just not me.

 But when I pulled homemade chocolate pudding off the stove earlier today and assembled these pudding desserts, the kids were gleefully surprised.
 Dubbing this dessert a “Bunny Bath,” the kids marveled over the cuteness and couldn’t wait to dig in.
 Heck, Paige even exclaimed about how creative I am in the kitchen.

 Honestly, I have never seen them so excited.

 This dessert begins with a homemade chocolate pudding.
 If you’ve never made chocolate pudding before, there are two things you should know: it’s simple to make, but it requires a bit of patience.
 See, with pudding you have to stir and stir and stir — and it seems like it will never thicken.
 But then suddenly a few bubbles (from boiling) will appear.
 Then, like magic, the pudding will thicken quickly.

 So, that hot chocolate pudding is added to cute serving bowls.
 And then you tuck a Reese’s Reester Bunnies peanut butter bunny into each one (you could totally substitute any small bunny-shaped chocolate for this, but the peanut butter is my favorite).
 Finally, sprinkle with crushed Cadbury Mini Eggs or similar pastel-colored chocolate candy.
 Once chilled, this pudding is a fun treat for kids and adults — perfect for Easter.